-Absolutely.
-So, this is your Mr. Phillips, who gets up off the couch and says, Oh, my God, I feel so much better.
-I really must come more often, it has been getting worse, hasn't it?
-How often would you think I would benefit from like a top up treatment?
-And you say perhaps every three months.
-Yeah, I'm gonna do that, he says and then you don't see him for three years.
+Salutely.
+So this is your you know, Mr. Phillips, who gets up off the couch and says, Oh, my God, I feel so much better.
+I really must come more often, you know, you know, it has been getting worse, isn't it?
+How often would you think I would benefit from like a top up treatment and you say perhaps every three months?
+Yeah, I'm gonna do that.
+He says and then you don't see him for three years.
 And the next time he comes in, he can barely move.
-So, it's for people that you have that kind of conversation with, they're busy, they have other things going on in their lives and it will simply give them a reminder.
-I recommend text messages always over email reminders, even better, something out in the post is even better.
-But it's putting in a system where you're keeping track of those people that it would be appropriate to remind them and that can greatly increase your numbers on a monthly basis and also leads to happy customers because you remembered that conversation and you remembered that he's rubbish at looking after himself because he's too busy fixing boilers for people and living his life.
+So it's for people that you have that kind of conversation with, they're busy, they have other things going on in their lives, and it will simply give them a reminder, I recommend text messages always over email reminders, even better, something out in the post is even better.
+But pushing in a system where you're keeping track of those people that it would be appropriate to remind them and that can you know greatly increase your numbers on a monthly basis and also leads to happy customers because you remembered you remember that conversation and you remember that he's rubbish or looking after himself because he's too busy fixing boilers for people and living his life.

 I have two things to say on that.
-The one is I agree that people take more notice when stuff comes through the post, but it's much harder to take action on something that comes through the post, you've got to physically go to a telephone or computer and press buttons and stuff.
+The one is I agree that people take more notice when stuff comes through there. comes through the post.
+But it's much harder to take action on something that comes through the post, you've got to physically go to a telephone or computer and press buttons and stuff.
 If it comes through on your phone or your computer quite often, you can just press something to make contact.
-So, there are pros and cons, aren't there?
+So there is there are pros and cons out there.
 The other one is the whole business about you know, calling people back in for follow up treatment.
-Watch the broadcast on maintenance treatment, which we did a few weeks ago with Andreas, forgotten his surname, but he's from the Karolinska Institute in Sweden, he gave us a fantastic presentation on who is best suited to follow up to maintenance treatment and who is not suited to it.
-So, you can actually suggest to people on an evidence basis that follow up treatment, maintenance treatment would be best for them.
+Watch the broadcast on maintenance treatment, which we did a few weeks ago a couple of weeks ago with Andreas forgotten Andreas, his surname, but he's from the Karolinska Institute in Sweden, he gives a fantastic presentation on who is best suited to follow up to maintenance treatment and who is not suited to it.
+So you can actually suggest to people on an evidence basis that follow up treatment, maintenance treatment would be best for them.
 Well worth looking at.
 Sorry, glad you brought that up, too.
-So now you're telling us we've got to create the next three months of social content.
+So now you're telling us we've got to create the next three months of social content or getting a cancellation.

-Getting a cancellation.
 And this is something that's on our to do list, I really must get more organised about my social media content.
-If you get a cancellation, you can just have that, post it on your computer, sit down and plan next week's, sit down and plan the weeks after.
+If you get a cancellation, you can just have that, post it on your computer, sit down and plan next week's sit down and plan plan the weeks after.
 And it becomes so much easier for you to become active.
 And now you know, you can also be planning your Google My Business posts for next week as well.